World And Lore¶

 The Era Of The Veil¶

-For roughly a century, the founders and their successors preserved a lie: that the Spire was merely in recalibration and that Kaelen alone caused the catastrophe.
+For roughly a century, the founders and their successors preserved a lie: that the Spire was merely in recalibration and that Alden alone caused the catastrophe.

 The Reality Bleed¶